 Club 2 (so-called because it was broadcast on the second channel of the ORF).

-On the night of 4th November 1989 the politician Edwina Currie appeared, truly live and unconstrained, on After Dark, while at exactly the same time the BBC transmitted her appearance on Question Time, recorded earlier that day but as usual announced as “live”.
+On the night of 4th November 1989 the politician Edwina Currie appeared, truly live and unconstrained, on After Dark, while at exactly the same time the BBC transmitted her appearance on another programme (Saturday Matters) recorded earlier but as usual announced as “live”.
 After Dark had fun with Currie’s apparent bilocation and the clash of realities.

 Broadcast magazine (19 May 2017)

 Stewart Butterfield, at the time C4 Director of Advertising, Sales and Marketing (public meeting, May 1996)

 After Dark is detailed in a more than averagely accurate Wikipedia article: https://en.wikipedia.org/wiki/After_Dark_(TV_series)

 John Lotherington (private communication, 22 August 2017)